-1. Classroom observations will be completed the first semester a faculty member teaches.
+- 1. Classroom observations will be completed the first semester a faculty member teaches.
 If recommendations are made for improvement, an observation will be completed the second semester they teach.
 The Classroom Observation Form (Form A) will be used as the evaluation instrument for this observation.
-A summary of the observation evaluation will be sent to the faculty by the Division Chair/ Associate Dean of Academics and Assessment or designee.
-Classroom observations will be conducted biannually thereafter providing the instructor achieves and maintains a satisfactory rating in all categories.

-- 2. Faculty will develop a portfolio that includes samples of instructional documents for the Faculty Comprehensive Evaluation.
+A summary of the observation evaluation will be sent to the faculty by the Division Chair or designee.
+Classroom observations will be conducted biannually thereafter providing the instructor achieves and maintains a satisfactory rating in all categories. - 2.
+Faculty will develop a portfolio that includes samples of instructional documents for the Faculty Comprehensive Evaluation.
 Portfolio materials should provide evidence of academic quality and instructional integrity.
-Portfolio materials will be reviewed by the appropriate Division Chair/ Associate Dean of Academics and Assessment and/or designee when involved in other parts of the evaluation process.
+Portfolio materials will be reviewed by the appropriate Division Chair and/or designee when involved in other parts of the evaluation process.
 Faculty will submit artifacts prior to or at scheduled classroom/online observation.
-Examples: exams, PowerPoint presentations, supplemental materials, student projects: see Form C (Online Portfolio Checklist) for further Online Portfolio examples. - 3.
-Student Course Evaluations conducted on a semester basis for each course and section taught by the faculty member will be included in the evaluation process.
+Examples: exams, PowerPoint presentations, supplemental materials, student projects: see Form C (Online Portfolio Checklist) for further Online Portfolio examples.

+- 3. Student Course Evaluations conducted on a semester basis for each course and section taught by the faculty member will be included in the evaluation process.
 Only a composite of student responses and comments are provided to faculty members and included in the evaluation to maintain the student's anonymity. - 4.
 Course syllabi will be evaluated for consistency with course description and outcomes, clarity of grading scale and process, course requirements and assignments, and instructor contact information.
-The Division Chair/ Associate Dean of Academics and Assessment or designee will complete the Syllabus Checklist (Form B) and request revisions and resubmission.
+The Division Chair or designee-will complete the Syllabus Checklist (Form B) and request needed revisions and resubmission.
 A copy will be kept in the faculty portfolio and on the shared file.
-The syllabi evaluations are completed at each classroom observation and initial course offering. - The comprehensive evaluation will be conducted after the first two classroom/online observations and continued biennially thereafter providing the instructor maintains a satisfactory rating in all categories of the comprehensive evaluation process.
+The syllabi evaluations are completed at each classroom observation and initial course offering. - 5.
+The comprehensive evaluation will be conducted after the first two classroom/online observations and continued biennially thereafter providing the instructor maintains a satisfactory rating in all categories of the comprehensive evaluation process.
 The Faculty Comprehensive Evaluation Form will be used as the evaluation instrument in this process (Form A). - 6.
-A comprehensive evaluation session held with the faculty will be conducted by the Academic Program Director and designee (when involved in the classroom observations or other stages of the evaluation process). - The faculty member will receive a written copy of the evaluation by the end of the next academic term.
+A comprehensive evaluation session held with the faculty will be conducted by the Academic Program Director and designee (when involved in the classroom observations or other stages of the evaluation process). - 7.
+The faculty member will receive a written copy of the evaluation by the end of the next academic term.
 Faculty has an opportunity to respond to items addressed in the evaluation.

 A copy of the completed, signed evaluation (Form A) will be forwarded to the Human Resources Office.
-The documents will be retained by the Division Chair/ Associate Dean of Academics and Assessment The Vice President of Academics and Student Services or designee is responsible for implementation.
+The documents will be retained by the Division Chair

+The Vice President of Academics and Student Services or designee is responsible for implementation.